NVIDIA

 What you'll accomplish

-You'll explore speculative decoding using TensorRT-LLM on NVIDIA Spark using the traditional Draft-Target approach.
+You'll explore speculative decoding using TensorRT-LLM on NVIDIA Spark using two approaches: EAGLE-3 and Draft-Target.
 These examples demonstrate how to accelerate large language model inference while maintaining output quality.

 What to know before starting